-If you are running with other Websense products that inspect HTTPS traffic, such as Websense Data Security, you must enable HTTPS here.
+If you are running with other Websense products that inspect HTTPS traffic, such as Data Security, you must enable HTTPS.

 - 2. Click Apply and then click Restart. - 3.
-It is a recommended best security practice to replace the internal Root CA that is installed by default, with your organization's Root CA. See Internal Root CA, page 138.
+Enter the name of the SSL certificate file.
+See Creating a subordinate CA, page 165.